Just Harvest needs you to volunteer this coming tax season: January through mid-April!

-During the 2019 tax season, we engaged 480 volunteers in preparing over 10,400 tax returns, delivering $16.1 million in refunds back to Southwestern PA residents.
-COVID-19 is hurting our community’s most vulnerable populations.
-As unemployment numbers and COVID cases increase so does the need for Free Tax support.
-Volunteers connecting low-income households to their full tax refund make a huge difference in our community.
+During the 2020 tax season – despite the COVID-19 pandemic – 275 volunteers prepared over 6,000 tax returns, delivering $10.7 million in refunds back to Southwestern PA residents.
+Volunteers connecting low-income households to their full tax refund make a huge difference in our communities.

 Volunteering will be rewarding and fun …